-- To empower librarians with skills to tell their library’s story and secure funding for the resources necessary to serve the community.
+- To empower librarians with skills to tell their library’s story and secure support necessary to serve the community.

 - To provide consistent messaging and an advocacy framework that can be used by libraries of all types throughout a given state, and ultimately, across the country.

 - To provide a mechanism for engaging a broad range of advocates across the library ecosystem.

 |Building relationships is key to establishing a climate of support.||power mapping|

 |A well-timed story amplifies the impact of your message.||telling the library story|